- Describe prions and their basic properties

 - Define viroids and their targets of infection

 Prions, so-called because they are proteinaceous, are infectious particles—smaller than viruses—that contain no nucleic acids (neither DNA nor RNA).
-Historically, the idea of an infectious agent that did not use nucleic acids was considered impossible, but pioneering work by Nobel Prize-winning biologist Stanley Prusiner has convinced the majority of biologists that such agents do indeed exist.

 The cause of spongiform encephalopathies, such as kuru and BSE, is an infectious structural variant of a normal cellular protein called PrP (prion protein).
 It is this variant that constitutes the prion particle.
 PrP exists in two forms, PrPc, the normal form of the protein, and PrPsc, the infectious form.
 Once introduced into the body, the PrPsc contained within the prion binds to PrPc and converts it to PrPsc.
 This leads to an exponential increase of the PrPsc protein, which aggregates.
 PrPsc is folded abnormally, and the resulting conformation (shape) is directly responsible for the lesions seen in the brains of infected cattle.
 Thus, although not fully accepted among scientists, the prion seems likely to be an entirely new form of infectious agent, the first one found whose transmission is not reliant upon genes made of DNA or RNA.